 However, that study was actually discredited and there has been no further proof that the presence of parabens is linked to breast cancer.
 While there are now strict guidelines regulating the amount and type of parabens used, its best to use common sense.
 Products claiming to be “Paraben Free” are using fear based marketing to sell to thier products.

 There is no proof that parabens are causing cancers, but in my opinion it is better to be safe than sorry.
 Read the labels.
+I opt for avoiding preservatives in my products when I can and luckily more and more companies are doing away with them.

 Of course, we want to use what is best for our skin so we get the best results for clear and healthy skin.
 However, these marketing buzzwords don’t guarantee that the products with these claims will be the best thing for your skin.